-The year is 2017, and BAPE is one of the most hyped brands in streetwear.
+The year is 2018, and BAPE is one of the most hyped brands in streetwear.
 When you first discover this culture and start doing your history research, Nigo’s label, aka A Bathing Ape, is in Chapter One.
-But as we’ve discussed at length over here lately, 2017 has been an interesting year for streetwear so far, because now it’s mainstream.
+But as we’ve discussed at length over here lately, the last few years have been interesting for streetwear, because now it’s mainstream.

 In an age where music is virtually free and everything else is little more than a click away on the internet, the youth have turned their attentions (and their wallets) to fashion and clothes as the means of expressing themselves.
 In any major developed city around the world, you’re likely to see kids wearing box logos.
 Style-conscious consumers, from your 6-year-old cousin to your law firm partner uncle, are looking for a pair of Yeezys.
 And Palace Skateboards is globally-renowned as being “better for bunning”.